 Big data and analytics — large enterprises that streamline their functions by applying the 3rd Platforms facilitate easy access to every data and most importantly makes it easier to analyse and support real-time and make informed decisions throughout all areas of business.
 Whether it’s an insurance ﬁrm using meteorological data in determining policyholders or hotel using analytics to create applicable discount suggestions—business intelligence and analytics are actively increasing business revenues.

 Social — technology eases collaboration and communication between organisations and individuals.
 In the near future, it is likely that social aspects will be injected into virtually every product and service.
 Cloud will provide infrastructure, social technology to facilitate access, and mobile technology for data and information access.
+Most importantly consumer behaviour changes over time where the social aspect of unified communications would be valuable.
+For example, how consumers are looking for products in Google and what’s their intent.

 Cloud computing — the 2nd platform relied on the costly (WANS) private wide area networks making business systems that are available away from the head ofﬁce data centre.
 In the late 1990s, organisations began shifting their IT systems to colocation servers and storage, and later to virtual and shared devices.
 With today’s Third Platform Hybrid cloud solutions, enterprises can put their systems at any location based on cost, risk, and available resources such as skills and space.
 This allows for easier remote maintenance and multi-site scalability.